-Sharmistha’s extensive experience and inclusive approach ensure she gains the confidence of those she represents and secures their full participation in the proceedings they are about to face.
+Sharmistha inclusive approach ensures she gains the confidence of those she represents and secures their full participation in the proceedings they are about to face.
 She is quick at understanding the important facts in each case, in order to make complex legal issues easy to understand for her clients.
 She is a persuasive advocate who combines sound judgment with meticulous preparation.

-Sharmistha also undertakes pro-bono work and has been a member of Advocate (Bar Pro-bono Unit) since 2017 and BID (pro-bono representation at bail hearings) since 2019.
+Sharmistha also undertakes pro-bono work and has been a member of Advocate (Bar Pro-bono Unit) since 2017.
 She has also provided pro bono support to families for the charity INQUEST.

 Professional Panel Appointments